'We will see the best ever World Cup in Qatar' - FIFA President Gianni Infantino | Goal.com

 Infantino believes that Qatar have already proven their capability in battling the pandemic, having held events like the Club World Cup earlier this year with 30 per cent attendance.
 The Swiss-Italian further suggested that the 2022 edition will be the best-ever World Cup.

 "We will see the best World Cup ever in November, December 2022 in Qatar.
 The best World Cup ever means a World Cup with full stadiums.
-I am 100 per cent sure about that," Infantino said in a media interaction after the FIFA Congress last week.
+I am 100 per cent sure about that," Infantino said in a media interaction after the FIFA Council meeting last week.

 "I'm 100 per cent sure about that because we have already witnessed in one of the most difficult periods, how we could organise the Club World Cup in Qatar with 30 percent occupancy of stadiums in a healthy and safe environment."